rmosolgo/graphql-ruby/guides/executing_queries.md

 ## Debug

-By default, `GraphQL::Query` rescues any error during execution and puts it in the response's `"errors"` key.
+By default, `graphql-ruby` rescues any error during execution and puts it in the response's `"errors"` key.
 You can disable this with `debug: true`, which will cause any error to be raised.

 ```ruby
 result = MySchema.execute(query_string, debug: true)